Hoplisoma atropersonatum

-Corydoras atropersonatus is a tropical freshwater fish belonging to the subfamily Corydoradinae of the family Callichthyidae.
-It originates in inland waters in South America, and is found in the upper Amazon River basin in Ecuador and Peru.
+Hoplisoma atropersonatum, the fairy catfish, is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This species is found in the upper Amazon River basin in Ecuador and Peru.

 The fish will grow in length up to 1.8 in.
 It lives in a tropical climate in water with a pH of 6.0–8.0, a water hardness of 2.0–25 dGH, and a temperature range of 70–75 F. It feeds on worms, benthic crustaceans, insects, and plant matter.

-Corydoras atropersonatus is of commercial importance in the aquarium trade industry.
+Hoplisoma atropersonatum is traded in the aquarium trade industry.